If you are considering submitting an application to Texas Woman's University, the fee for the application is $50.

 What does Texas Woman's University consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 |Academic GPA||Very Important|

 |Class Rank||Very Important|

 |Rigor of Secondary School Record||Very Important|

-To apply, all applicants to Texas Woman's University must submit the following items.
-Double check with Texas Woman's University's admissions department to confirm all application materials and requirements.
+To apply to Texas Woman's University, all applicants must submit the following items.
+Check with Texas Woman's University's admissions department to confirm all application materials and requirements.

 |Other Requirements||√||Transcripts from prior colleges attended|